How to back up Mac without Time Machine

-Are you wondering how to back up a Mac to an external hard drive without a Time Machine?
-Well, look no further; you've hit the information jackpot.
+Googling how to back up a Mac to an external hard drive without a Time Machine?
+Well, look no further, you've landed in the right place.

-There’s plenty of different ways you can backup your Mac; let's take a quick look at some of the most popular and easiest options out there:
+There are plenty of different ways you can back up your Mac.
+Take a look at some of the top options out there:

 -